Cape Cod News editorial staff

-The water department may own the land, but the power company Eversource has the right to keep the land directly under the power lines clear of any high growing vegetation to mitigate the risk of power outages.
-Normally they would use pesticides and herbicides to streamline the work, but not here as Cape Cod's sandy soil would allow it to pass right through to the drinking water source.
-This is something that gave Patrick Otton, member of the Food Forest Initiative Cape Cod, food for thought on his daily walks through Eversource's right-of-way.
-What if there were a group of farmers, landscapers and gardeners tending to the land, managing it for Eversource while providing food for animals and humans.
+Patrick Otton, member of the Food Forest Initiative Cape Cod, would take daily walks through Eversource's right-of-way.
+He began to wonder: What if there a group of farmers, landscapers and gardeners tended to the land, managing it for Eversource while providing food for animals and humans?
 Two birds, one... idea.
-Said and done, a symbiotic relationship between the three organizations, Harwich Water Department, Eversource and The Food Forest Initiative of Cape Cod, is now cultivating hazelnuts, pawpaws, chokeberries, beach plums and blueberries free for all.
+Said and done, with a resulting a symbiotic relationship between three organizations, Harwich Water Department, Eversource and The Food Forest Initiative of Cape Cod.
+The project now cultivates hazelnuts, pawpaws, chokeberries, beach plums and blueberries, free for all.

-The Food Forest Initiative is a volunteer group with several agricultural projects on Cape Cod, the food forest in Harwich being the largest.
-What started as a potluck in 2016 grew into 25 members applying onto Cape Cod land the ideas of permaculture – sustainable land management in accordance with the natural ecosystems in place – and restoration agriculture – perennial, self-sufficient agriculture imitating nature and cultivating biodiversity.
+The Food Forest Initiative is a volunteer group with several agricultural projects on Cape Cod, with food forest in Harwich being the largest.
+The groups started as a potluck in 2016 and grew into 25 members applying the ideas of permaculture to Cape Cod lands.
+Permaculture is sustainable land management in accordance with the natural ecosystems in place, including restoration agriculture.
+The goal is perennial, self-sufficient agriculture imitating nature and cultivating biodiversity.
 Rand Burkert, another group member, believes that when hopelessness over the vanishing forests of Cape Cod seeps in, these principles can restore faith.
-Food forests have the potential to play into the local economy and possibly fill food pantries.
-To be cheerful about the future of Cape Cod, says Burkert, is to look at these marginal lands.
-Where can people feel some agency?
-The power lines are optimum choice, there is a lot of space, says Burkert.

 Watch the video news report "Plant Power In Food Forests"